Modelling Population-Level Hes1 Dynamics: Insights from a Multi-Framework Approach: Analysis and Results

 \end{proof} It is tempting to draw the conclusion that the corresponding unstable frequency is also the resulting pattern: with period $N/3$ this would indeed imply the middle pattern in \figref{hex_tilings} which is also what we observe from numerical experiments.
 However, the analysis only reveals the most unstable modes around the homogeneous solution and does not predict the eventual end-fate.

-From numerical experiments we consistently find that the typical stationary pattern generally matches that of~\figref{hex_tilings}~(\textit{middle}), with black/white corresponding to, respectively, low/high Hes1 protein concentrations.
-Since the stationary state only consists of two distinct states it seems intuitive to attempt to analyze the situation by looking at the two-cell model in two dimensions coupled according to
+From numerical experiments we consistently find that the typical stationary pattern generally matches that of~\figref{hex_tilings}~(\textit{middle}), with black/white corresponding to, respectively, low/high Hes1 protein concentrations. \review{Since the stationary state on the hexagonal mesh only consists of two distinct states it seems intuitive to attempt to analyse the two-dimensional situation by looking at the two-cell model coupled according to}

 for $i = 1,2$ and $W = W_2$.
 However, this immediate two-dimensional extension of the two-cell periodic one-dimensional case gives incorrect results.
 This case supports non-homogeneous \emph{stable} solutions which are close to the homogeneous one but which are never observed in larger simulations.